Knowsley Safari Park: Zone 9 - Eurasia

+This zone contains European bison and fallow deer.
+It previously housed European moose up until November 2024, when the last female, Froja, died of natural causes.

 Zone 10 - African Savannah

-This zone contains: Lion, and the Somali wild ass.
-This zone previously housed African wild dog, Iberian Wolf and Siberian Tiger.
+This zone contains lions and Somali wild asses.
+This zone previously housed African wild dogs, Iberian wolves and Siberian tigers.

 Railway and other attractions

 The park features a 381 mm gauge railway, 'The Lakeside Railway', on which visitors may tour parts of the site.
 There is also a collection of amusements and fairground rides on site plus paintballing, off-road driving challenges, and aerial extreme ropewalks.

 A baboon house was added in 2006, along with African wild dogs that same year, a lion and tiger house in 2007.
 Red river hogs and marmosets were also added to the walkaround section, as well as an outdoor pool.

 Animal care

 In January 2011, local animal rights activists held a peaceful demonstration after an inspection by government vets found one instance of a breach of regulations on the disposal of animal ‘by-products’.
 The park has since installed an enclosure for the storage of animal carcasses before disposal.